dkrashen/calc1/syllabus.md

 ### Final Exams

+*All final exams will be held in Boyd Graduate Studies Building, Room 222!*

  - The final exam for section 43142 is scheduled for Tuesday, May 2 12:00 - 3:00 pm.
  - The final exam for section 43008 is scheduled for Thursday, May 4